If you are wondering how to:

 Be kind on social media

-If being kind on social media is so easy and simple as people may think, it will never have cyberbullying, it will never have people suffering digital self-harm.
+If being kind on social media is as easy and simple as people may think, it will never have to cyberbully, it will never have people suffer digital self-harm.

 Sometimes, the best thing they can do is not do anything, just ignore it.
-You can learn more about social etiquette for children to help them build positive online reputation.
+You can learn more about social etiquette for children to help them build a positive digital footprint.